 What are the Disadvantages of Freedom Camping?

 - Generally these sites do not have many facilities (if any).
-You’ll be unlikely to have access to clean drinking water, waste disposal facilities or toilets.
+You won’t be guaranteed access to clean drinking water, waste disposal facilities or toilets.
+With that said, many freedom camping sites say they don’t have toilets open 24/7 when in reality they do.

-- They don’t allow visitors the ability to book in advance (as bookings simply aren’t possible).
+- They generally don’t allow visitors the ability to book in advance (as bookings simply aren’t possible).
+This means that you can turn up to a camping spot for the night and find there is no availability.

 Did you know?
 The rules around freedom camping in New Zealand tightened up around the time of the 2011 Rugby World Cup.
 Freedom camping now is more regulated and visitors are expected to show respect for our clean, green environment.
 They are, of course, still more than welcome though!